gitbls/sdm/README.md

 * **Enable Pi-specific devices** &mdash; Easily enable camera, i2c, etc, via raspi-config automation.
 See <a href="Docs/Plugins.md#raspiconfig">raspiconfig plugin </a>.

 * **Personal customizations** &mdash; Have every system come up running with your own customizations such as your favorite .bashrc and any other files that you always want on your system.
-This can be done easily with a personal Plugin.
+This can be done easily using <a href="Docs/Plugins.md#copyfile">the `copyfile` plugin</a> or with a personal Plugin.
 See <a href="Docs/Example-Plugin.md">my personal plugin</a> for an example.

 * **Append Custom fstab file to /etc/fstab** &mdash; Automatically append your site-specific fstab entries to /etc/fstab.
 See <a href="Docs/Plugins.md#system">system plugin for details</a>.

-* **Complex function disables** &mdash; Disable complex functions such as bluetooth, piwiz, swap, triggerhappy, and WiFi.
-See <a href="Docs/Plugins.md#disables">here</a>.
 * **systemd service configuration and management** &mdash; If there are services that you always enable or disable, you can easily configure them with sdm.
 See the description of the `service-disable` and `service-enable` arguments to <a href="Docs/Plugins.md#system">the system plugin</a>.

 * **Other customizations** &mdash; Done through a simple batch script called a <a href="Docs/Plugins.md">Plugin</a>. sdm-plugin-example is a skeleton Plugin that you can copy, modify, and use.
 See <a href="Docs/Programming-Plugins-and-Custom-Phase-Scripts.md">Programming Plugins</a>.